How to Plan a Restaurant Website

-As the Internet increasingly replaces the yellow pages for finding local business information, it is more important than ever to have an online presence for your restaurant.
+As the internet has rapidly replaced the yellow pages for finding local business information, it is more important than ever to have an online presence for your restaurant.
 An informative, attractive website can attract new customers.
-Restaurant websites range in price from free- thanks to open source sites – to thousands of dollars.
+Restaurant websites range in price from free — thanks to open source sites — to thousands of dollars.

 Decide on a Budget for Your Restaurant Website

 Your budget, more than anything, will determine how large or small your website is.
 Depending on how tech-savvy you’re feeling, there are many free website templates available that can be customized for your restaurant website.
 Of course, as a restaurant owner or manager, you probably don’t have a whole lot of time to be creating and building an entire website.

 If you hire someone else to build your restaurant website, you will still need to provide the information for the site.
 Below is the basic content that should be included on your website:

 - About us: This is a good place to offer a brief history of your restaurant – what inspired you to open a restaurant, any pertinent history to the location, etc.

 - Contact information: This is where you feature the restaurant's phone number, email, manager/owners name, and directions.

 - Menu: This is the main things people are looking for when they visit your restaurant website.
 Make sure the web pages that feature your menus are clean and easy to read.
 Avoid PDFs or scanned copies of your paper menu.

 - Photo gallery: Add some pictures of your dining room, pub/bar area, customers (don’t forget to ask permission before posting their pictures online) and outside dining area.
 If time permits, update your photos periodically to avoid looking stagnant.